 It is in precisely this ‘rhythm’ that Liman’s trademark lies.
 It is a rhythm that grows, sometimes with music, sometimes with flowers, but mostly with lovingly-prepared dishes and the indispensable element of hospitality; along with humility, care and respect.

-For two years Berivan and Niyazi, the creators of Liman’s rhythm, combined fresh-daily ingredients to create the historical dishes of the Eastern Mediterranean at Angel.
+For two years Berivan and Niyazi, the creators of Liman’s rhythm, combined fresh-daily ingredients to create the historical dishes of Turkey and the Mediterranean.
 But they didn’t stop there: In 2018, they decided to revamp their restaurant’s identity, décor, furnishings, food and wine menus, with the central goal of serving their guests something even better.
 In this new incarnation, they stepped up the rhythm; with Niyazi in the kitchen and Berivan in the dining room, they are once again welcoming guests into their ‘home.’

 “This is our home, and our customers are God’s gift to us.”
 This sums up the way they embody two lifetimes of experience and love for their craft.
 “A visitor to our home was always special, and food provided the central focus of our hospitality.
 From the moment they arrived, and throughout their visit, we would do all in our power to make sure they realised how important they were to us.”
 And Liman’s guests, welcomed as if to a private home with memories and tales brought from afar-away land, feel exactly the same way.